A little bit about us and how we got started selling on Amazon

 And the growth didn’t stop.
 In 2016 & 2017 we managed to do over $11 Million dollars in sales all on Amazon.

 Running a 100% wholesale-based Amazon business

-These days, Eric and I only work about 20 hours a week combined on our Amazon business and it could be even less if we wanted.
+We aren’t prisoners to our business.
+We aren’t even CEO’s.
+We are more like shareholders.
+A board of directors.
+And all of this is possible because of the simplicity of our Reverse Sourcing Wholesale business model.
 This has afforded us the opportunity to work on other projects, such as public speaking, and developing The Wholesale Formula, our in-depth training course that teaches wholesale the way we do it.

 Our advice to someone aspiring to grow their business

 #1 – “Do…or do not.
 There is no try”

 That is not an original piece of advice.
 That actually comes from Yoda, but it always resonated with me.
 What I gather from that quote is that you should be someone that takes action, but not just that.
 If you are going to take action, you want to jump in with both feet.
 Don’t falter.
 Don’t try.
 DO IT.